-It boggles the mind and overloads the senses at first to be in the midst of all of this, after flying here from my small city of Troy, New York, and after spending Christmas in the lush, quiet tropical paradise of Kaua’i, Hawai’i.
+It boggles the mind and overloads the senses at first to be in the midst of all of this, after flying here from my small city of Troy, New York.

-It feels like a miracle to be starting my year in India.
-I’m here to teach workshops with my spiritual teacher, mentor and friend Nithya Shanti.
+It feels like a miracle to be starting the year in India.
+I’m here to teach workshops with a spiritual teacher.
 It is a dream come true.

-Just over a year ago, I set the intention to lead workshops in 2010 designed to help others live their dreams.
-I’ve been working with life coaches and spiritual teachers for years, and am a trained strategic planner, and wanted to use this base of knowledge, skills and tools to help others.
+Just over a year ago, I set the intention to lead workshops designed to help others live their big dreams.
+I’ve been working with life coaches and teachers for years, and I am a trained strategic political campaign manager, so I wanted to use this base of knowledge, skills, and tools to help others.

 Of course, my writings here on 8womendream are about that as well.
-It all feels aligned with my life purpose, which I believe is to embody joy and help others find and live their joy.
+It all feels aligned with my life purpose, which I believe is to embody kindness and help others find self-acceptance and live a life purpose.

-Yet I never thought this work would bring me to the vibrantly alive, colorful, gorgeously chaotic country of India, with its deeply spiritual culture and history.
+I never thought this work would bring me to the vibrantly alive, colorful, gorgeously chaotic country of India, with its profoundly spiritual culture and history.
 I feel at home here, like this was meant to be.

 Here in Delhi, my host family calls me “Didi,” which means big sister.
 I feel like a big sister to Saadhvi, 15, who has served as my tour guide, helping me navigate the bustling marketplaces to shop for gifts and traditional Indian clothing, including buying my first sari.
 Her lovely parents, Renu and Vinit, treat me like family.